Nonminimal Couplings and the Forgotten Field of Axion Inflation: The Phases of Inflation

-Now we turn to the axion field.
+Now we turn to a more detailed discussion of the axion field.
 During the phase of radial inflation, the axion is effectively massless, due to the exponential suppression of the axion potential.
-In particular, since the field-space metric is nearly flat during the radial-inflation phase, the axion mass reduces to $m_{\vartheta}^2 \simeq V_{E, \vartheta \vartheta}$.
+In particular, the axion mass reduces to $m_{\vartheta}^2 \simeq {\cal G}^{\vartheta\vartheta} V_{E, \vartheta \vartheta}$.
 Compared to the Hubble scale during radial inflation, we find

 For $\Lambda^4 < V_0$, the axion remains ultra-light during radial inflation.
 In that regime, with $\xi \varphi^2 \gg M^2$, we also find $\Gamma^\theta_{\vartheta \varphi} \dot \varphi \ll H$, and hence Eq.~(\ref{eomaxion}) reduces to \be \ddot{\vartheta} + 3H\dot\vartheta \simeq 0. \ee During radial inflation, the axion obeys $|\dot \vartheta| \ll H$, and remains effectively frozen in place.